 Vasa: What are some common weaknesses that you’re seeing in swimmers and triathletes today and how do you go about improving those weaknesses on land and in the water?

 Tim: When we’re speaking specifically with swimming and triathlon, I see it’s a lack of specific strength.
 Lacking swim-specific strength limits their ability to produce effective power in the water and sustain it.
 So lack of power in general, and then not having muscle endurance to be able to hold that technique and swim correctly over the duration of a swim – those are the 2 most notable limiters in the athletes I see.
 That deficit leads to decreases in performance and form, while increasing their risk of injury because they’re fatiguing and there’s compensation going on.
-That will probably lead into some sort of injury down the road.
+That will probably lead to some sort of injury down the road.

 NOTE: check out Tim’s advice for preventing shoulder injuries.